-Amount of Gain (Loss) Recog gnized in AOCI on Derivatives Derivative Instruments in Cash Flow Hedging Relationships 2023 2022 Interest rate contracts \$ (1) \$ 6 Foreign currency exchange contracts (116) 529 Total \$ (117) \$ 535
+Amount of AOCI on Derivatives

+Derivative Instruments in Cash Flow Hedging Relationships 2 2023 2022

+Interest rate contracts \$ (1) \$ 6

+Foreign currency exchange contracts (116) 529

+Total \$ (117) \$ 535

-As of December 31, 2023, there were \$62 million of pre-tax gains related to cash flow hedges deferred in AOCI that are expected to be reclassified to income over the 12month period ending December 31, 2024.
+As of December 31, 2023, there were \$62 million of pre-tax gains related to cash flow hedges deferred in AOCI that are expected to be reclassified to income over the 12-month period ending December 31, 2024.
 The actual amounts that will be reclassified to income over the next 12 months will vary from this amount as a result of changes in market conditions.
 The maximum term over which we are hedging exposures to the variability of cash flows is approximately 3 years.